-Za’atar NGO is currently establishing a new project, Project Layali, which was developed to further Za’atar’s mission of helping refugees return to self-sufficient lifestyles.
-The project will offer vocational training in marketable skills that will allow refugees to obtain employment, both in Greece and abroad.
+Za’atar NGO has also established a new project, Project Layali, which was developed to further Za’atar’s mission of helping refugees return to self-sufficient lifestyles.
+The project offers vocational training in marketable skills that will allow refugees to obtain employment, both in Greece and abroad.

 Through Project Layali, Za’atar seeks to establish a sustainable source of funding for its programs, while providing a service that expands upon pre-existing initiatives.
 Refugees enrolled in the program will gain new skill sets, valuable work experience, financial self-sufficiency, and the empowerment to take next steps.

 The LGBTQ Project at Za’atar is a social initiative that takes steps to extend supportive provisions to the LGBTQ refugee population.
 Most LGBTQ refugees come from countries where being gay is considered a crime.
 Upon reaching Europe these refugees are forced to live in overcrowded camps and shelters with fellow nationals where harassment and bullying is common.

 Za’atar’s mission is to provide this vulnerable group with much needed support.

 A mentoring program facilitated by volunteers who speak Arabic, Farsi, Urdu, Kurdish, French and English, and identify as LGBTQ themselves, guide and teach refugees and vulnerable individuals about LGBTQ rights, and connect them with appropriate resources.
 It is important that the broader refugee community is educated on LGBTQ rights to establish long-term cultural integration for all of its members.